St. Lucie Nuclear Power Plant: Extended power update

-Electricity Production
+Electricity production

 Surrounding population

 The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 The 2010 U.S. population within 10 mi of Saint Lucie was 206,596, an increase of 49.7 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 1,271,947, an increase of 37.0 percent since 2000.
 Cities within 50 miles include Port St. Lucie (7.8 miles to city center), Ft.
-Pierce (8 miles to city center), Stuart and West Palm Beach (42 miles to city center).
+Pierce (8 miles to city center), Stuart (10.4 miles to city center), and West Palm Beach (42 miles to city center).

 Seismic risk

 The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Saint Lucie was 1 in 21,739, according to an NRC study published in August 2010.